software-dev-academy/android/Day1/Exercise.md

 conversion in yard (e.g. using a toast or writing the conversion in a second EditText).

-One meter is equivalent to 3.28084 foots.
+One meter is equivalent to 3.28084 feet.

 ## Excercise 2
 Extend your application to converter from meter to feet,